What is the link between collagen and sleep?

 What is the role of this protein in the production of sleep hormones, such as melatonin?

-This protein stimulates the production of melatonin, an essential hormone for regulating the sleep-wake cycle, thus facilitating falling asleep and maintaining quality sleep.
+This protein stimulates the production of melatonin, a hormone essential for regulating the sleep-wake cycle, thereby facilitating falling asleep and maintaining quality sleep.

 What is the influence of this protein on sleep cycles?

-The intake of this protein helps regulate sleep cycles by synchronizing circadian cycles through the production of melatonin and the reduction of cortisol.
+Taking this protein helps regulate sleep cycles by synchronizing circadian rhythms through the production of melatonin and the reduction of cortisol.

 What are the benefits of this marine protein for sleep?